prastoin/devblog/src/pages/writing/posts/expo-dynamic-platform-rendering.md

 We want to display this component on web:

-ps: note that div are then available in a web context.
+PS: note that div are then available in a web context.

 ```tsx
 // web.tsx